Our Homeland Movement

-Our Homeland Movement (Hungarian: Mi Hazánk Mozgalom, /hu/, Mi Hazánk, MHM, MH) is a Hungarian far-right political party.
-It was founded by Ásotthalom mayor and former Jobbik Vice-President, László Toroczkai, along with other Jobbik dissidents who left the organization after the party's leadership moved away from its radical beginnings.
-The party ran in the 2019 European Parliament elections for the first time, but it did not win a seat.
-However, in the 2022 parliamentary election, it became the third-largest party in the country with a result of nearly 6%, far surpassing public opinion polls.
-In the 2024 European Parliament elections, the party continued to increase its support, reaching nearly 7%.
+Our Homeland Movement (Hungarian: Mi Hazánk Mozgalom /hu/, Mi Hazánk, MH or MHM) is a far-right political party in Hungary.
+It was founded by Ásotthalom mayor and former Jobbik Vice-President László Toroczkai, along with other Jobbik dissidents who left the organization after the party's leadership moved away from its radical right beginnings and became more moderate.

+The party ran in the 2019 European Parliament election for the first time but did not win a seat.
+In the 2022 Hungarian parliamentary election, it became the third-largest party in the country, with a result of nearly 6%, far surpassing public opinion polls.
+In the 2024 European Parliament election, the party continued to increase its support, reaching nearly 7%.
+The party again received almost 6% of the vote in the 2026 Hungarian parliamentary election, maintaining its 6 seats.